humbhionline/opencatalog/doc/src/mapping.md

 tags.brand|Brand name|UK2,UK3
 tags.model|e.g Pepsi cola when descriptor.name is Pepsi Cola 200ml, usually it is a substring of descriptor.name|UK2 tags.variant|200 ml , 500ml etc for Pepsi.|UK2
-tags.hsn_code|HSN Code  of the model that determines the tax  rate. tags.country_of_origin|Country of Origin tags.key_words|Keywords associated with the Product tags.shelf_life_in_days|Shelf Life in Days
+tags.asset_code|Asset Code  of the model that determines the tax  rate.
+(HSN/SAC Code) tags.country_of_origin|Country of Origin tags.key_words|Keywords associated with the Product tags.shelf_life_in_days|Shelf Life in Days